deosrc/Condement/docs/configuration/host-folders.md

 | Group | ✔️   | ❌     | ✔️      |
 | Other | ❌    | ❌     | ❌       |

+### `enable_symlinks` (Optional)

+Enables the creation and following of symlinks within the host folder.

+This is disabled by default as it can grant the VM access to parts of the host filesystem outside of the host folders, however, it is sometime required by development tools (e.g. `npm` does not work correctly without symlinks).

 ## Persistent Storage

 The `persistent_storage` host folder is a special entry.
 Installed software will map their configuration files to